steveman1123/stonkBot/README.md

 [NASDAQ API Documentation](https://github.com/steveman1123/stonkBot/blob/master/NASDAQ_API_DOC.md)

-## Issues & Enhancements
+## Issues

-*If you are encountering issues, make sure to pull the latest version, it is under active delopment, so things change quickly (especially over the weekends).*

-if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did)
+There are still issues.
+I've done my best to account for any failings, but if there's something that stops the program and is not caught by a TODO, then report it.

 ## Disclaimer
 I do not claim to be a financial expert and cannot be held accountable for any losses you may incur as a result of using this software